Top 8 Common Steps Of Growing Geraniums

 - Remove all except the top few leaves from their sites of origin, leaving a four-inch length of the naked stem.

-- In a clean, transparent container, place the cutting.
+- Place the cutting in a clean, transparent container.
 Fill the container with three to four inches of water, ensuring the water does not touch the stem's top leaves.

 - To keep the water fresh, choose a position out of direct sunlight and change it daily.